bazelbuild/bazel-blog/_posts/2019-05-07-builds-without-bytes.md

 For the initial availability of this performance optimization we have focused on a continuous integration (CI) use case.
 That is, Bazel will not download any build and test output files and thus Bazel's output base (bazel-out/, bazel-bin/, ...) will be empty after a build.
 The one exception being that outputs of failed build and test actions (i.e. test.log) will be downloaded in order to make it easier to debug problems.

 ## How to Use It
+*This feature is experimental and we do not recommended to enable it on production systems without extensive prior testing.*

 You can enable this feature by adding the following three flags to your existing set of remote caching/execution flags:

 ```